SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Interaction/RotateAngleProperty/README.md

-#Resize
+# Rotation Angle Property

-This sample demonstrates how to resize the node by using the Scale method.
+This sample demonstrates how to update the rottation angle property for a node.

 ## Prerequisites